How I Doubled My Blog Traffic in 2 Months

 6. Competitor’s Blogs Keep My Juices Flowin’

-First and foremost I want to make clear that I am not suggesting you copy someone’s content.
+First and foremost I want to make it clear that I am not suggesting you copy someone’s content.
 Not only is it illegal but it’s highly unethical and dishonest.

 But there’s nothing wrong with getting ideas from another blogger’s topics.